 The guidelines shown below apply to the presenters that have been confirmed by the TTC:1.
-Submit TITLE and ABSTRACT
+Submit Title, Abstract and Bio

-- Titles should be fairly short (no more than 70 characters).
+- Title should be fairly short (no more than 70 characters).

-- Abstracts should be 50-150 words long and should clarify what topic and material the presenters will cover.
+- Abstract should be 50-150 words long and should clarify what topic and material the presenters will cover.

 - The following fee applies to presenters: $500 for 30 min presentations, $650 for 40 min presentations, and $750 for 45 min presentations.

 - PowerPoint presentations must be prepared in accordance with the guidelines provided below.

 - Content: The presentations should be educational (explain the methods/techniques) but avoid a sales pitch (do not unduly praise company products or services).
 Municipal participants like presentations from the engineer's point of view and hope to hear about case studies - design details, specifications, construction challenges, lessons learnt, costs, etc.